do2blehelix/the-ml-handbook/content/handbook/aws-infrastructure-essentials.md

 * ECS = Elastic Container Service
 * EKS = Elastic Kubernetes Service

+ECS and EKS run on clusters of EC2 instances

 Lambda = Serverless

 Fargate is a serverless compute platform for ECS or EKS